immunefi-team/Bounty_Boosts/Alchemix/31198 - [SC - Critical] VotingEscrowmerge does not check whether the _f....md

 # `VotingEscrow.merge` does not check whether the `_from` $veToken has voted causing it can be exploited to receive $FLUX unlimitedly

-Submitted on Tue May 14 2024 14:31:50 GMT-0400 (Atlantic Standard Time) by @yttriumzz for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 14th 2024 at 20:31:50 UTC by @yttriumzz for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31198